JAMA Psychiatry

 JAMA Psychiatry (until 2013: Archives of General Psychiatry) is a monthly peer-reviewed medical journal published by the American Medical Association.
 It covers research in psychiatry, mental health, behavioral sciences, and related fields.
-The journal was established in 1919 and was split into 2 separate journals in 1959: Archives of Neurology and Archives of General Psychiatry.
+The journal was established as Archives of Neurology and Psychiatry in 1919, and was split into two separate journals in 1959: Archives of Neurology and Archives of General Psychiatry.
 In 2013, their names changed to JAMA Neurology and JAMA Psychiatry, respectively.
 The editor-in-chief is Dost Öngür (Harvard University, McLean Hospital).

 Abstracting and indexing

 The journal is abstracted and indexed in Index Medicus/MEDLINE/PubMed.
 According to Journal Citation Reports, the journal has a 2021 impact factor of 25.911, ranking it 3rd out of 157 journals in the category "Psychiatry".